bbrownekianda/docs/content/docs/getting-started/welcome/no-code.md

 3. Wide array of [**predefined fields**](#predefined-fields) to choose from.
 4. [**Responsive** **form layout**](#responsive-form-layout).
 5. Vast selection of [**properties and settings**](#properties-and-settings) to customise your design.
-6. [**Connection to external datasources**](#connecting-to-datasources) to create highly dynamic forms, for example lists with cascading dropdown options.
+6. [**Connection to external datasources**](#connecting-to-datasources) to create up-to-date, scalable processes such as highly dynamic forms.
+For example, lists with cascading dropdown options.
 7. Ability to allow **[multimedia capture](#multimedia-capture)** and image annotation through forms.
 8. [**Rules**](#rules) to make forms reactive and interactive.
-9. [**Anonymous forms**](#anonymous-forms) that can be shared externally.
+9. [**Anonymous forms**](#anonymous-forms) so that processes can be shared externally.
 10. [**Dashboards**](#dashboards) to monitor processes in detail.
 11. Options to [**create custom**](#creating-custom-fields) fields, rules and dashboard widgets

-Click on the links above to find out more.
+Click on each of these links to find out more.

 ## Multibrowser and multidevice access

-Kianda is a **Progressive Web Application** **(PWA**) Kianda which means it can be used across a range of up-to-date browsers, on any platform - Windows, MacOS or Linux - and on any device.
+Kianda is a **Progressive Web Application** **(PWA**) which means it can be used across a range of up-to-date browsers, on any platform - Windows, MacOS or Linux - and on any device.
 As a PWA, this means you can browse Kianda when not online, increasing engagement and availability.

-This is particularly useful when operating in remote areas, for example performing a maintenance check of a wind turbine or other equipment in the field, and capturing information in draft form for submission later on back at the office.
+This is particularly useful when operating in remote areas - for example, performing a maintenance check of a wind turbine or other equipment in the field, and capturing information in draft form for submission later on back at the office.